-Not as well known as the ever-famous engagement ring, don’t feel silly if you have a few questions when considering a promise ring for your beloved.
-In this blog, we’ll tell you everything that you need to know, from the purpose and history behind the style to how to wear your commitment ring.
-We’ll also cover important factors such as cost, promise ring vs engagement ring, and ring-giving etiquette to help you cover all of the bases.
+Not as well known as the ever-famous diamond engagement ring, don’t feel silly if you have a few questions when considering a promise ring for your beloved.
+In this blog, we’ll tell you everything that you need to know, from what is a promise ring, to the history behind the ring style to how to wear your commitment ring.
+We’ll also cover important factors such as promise ring cost, promise ring vs engagement ring, and ring-giving etiquette to help you cover all of the bases.
 So before you head to the jewelry store, read on to learn more, and be sure to check out our other jewelry blog articles.

 What Is a Promise Ring?

 Jewelers estimate that the modern pre-engagement ring dates back hundreds of years.
 However, there’s evidence to suggest that Roman brides wore something similar back in the 2nd century BC.
 From posy rings inscribed with romantic poems to Acrostic rings spelling out a word in gemstones, trinkets of love and devotion have been around for centuries.